-Nu mber of ordinary Percentage of Name of Director Nature of interests shares held Capacity issued shares Mr. Cheng Ting Kong Corporate (Note) 1,436,260,290 Interest of a 66.13% controlled corporation Note: These ordinary shares a are held by First Cheer Ho Idings Limited.
-First Cheer Holdings Lin nited is beneficially owned as to 50% by Mr. Chau Cheok Wa, as to 50% by Mr. Cheng Ting Kong.
+N Percentage of Name of Director Nature of interests shares held Capacity issued shares Mr. Cheng Ting Kong Corporate (Note) 1,436,260,290 Interest of a controlled corporation 66.08%

+Note: These ordinary shares are held by First Cheer Holdings Limited.
+First Cheer Holdings Limited is beneficially owned as to 50% by Mr. Chau Cheok Wa, as to 50% by Mr. Cheng Ting Kong.